marijnh/Eloquent-JavaScript/11_async.md

 To build an asynchronous ((loop)), for the retries, we need to use a recursive function—a regular loop doesn't allow us to stop and wait for an asynchronous action.
 The `attempt` function makes a single attempt to send a request.
-It also sets a timeout that, after 250 milliseconds, if no response has come back yet, either starts the next attempt or, if this was the fourth attempt, rejects the promise with an instance of `Timeout` as the reason.
+It also sets a timeout that, if no response has come back for 250 milliseconds, either starts the next attempt or, if this was the fourth attempt, rejects the promise with an instance of `Timeout` as the reason.

 {{index idempotence}}